saiteja-talluri/GSoC-OpenCV/Landmark-AAM/README.md

-# Active Appearance Model for Facial Landark Detection in OpenCV
+# Active Appearance Model for Facial Landmark Detection in OpenCV
 This repository contains code snippets to train and run a demo on webcam for detecting facial landmarks using the active apperance model in the OpenCV Facemark API.